US Republican senators confront Netflix over Chinese sci-fi show

-Five Republican US senators have confronted Netflix over the streaming giant’s plan to adopt a Chinese sci-fi book trilogy, expressing concern over the original author’s comments about claims of forced labour in Xinjiang.
+Five Republican US senators have confronted Netflix over the streaming giant’s plan to adapt a Chinese sci-fi book trilogy, expressing concern over the original author’s comments about claims of forced labor in Xinjiang.

 Liu Cixin’s bestselling “The Three-Body Problem,” which tells the story of humanity’s first contact with aliens, is set to become a major Netflix series co-written by the creators of “Game of Thrones.”